 The Jews’ Feast of Pentecost occurred 50 days after Passover (Leviticus 23:15f).
 The crucified and resurrected Savior Jesus, after He had breathed the Holy Spirit into them (John 20:21), nevertheless told His well-trained disciples not to go forth in ministry until they had received power from on high.
 This came on the Day of Pentecost in the mighty baptism with the Holy Spirit (Acts 1:5-8 with 2:1-4).

 Jesus’ command to His disciples then is just as valid for His disciples today.
 Don’t stop at Passover!
-As blood-washed, born-again Christians, continue on to Pentecost, exactly as Jesus’ disciples did.
+As blood-washed, born-again Christians, continue from your Passover on to Pentecost, exactly as Jesus’ disciples did.
 There, in your personal experience of New Testament Pentecost, you will become filled-with-power-for-ministry Christians by the baptism with the Holy Spirit (Acts 1:4f, 8).
 Jesus’ followers had both their Passover — their salvation experience by Christ’s shed blood — and their Pentecost — their baptism with the Holy Spirit and power.
 That is still Christ’s desire and plan for us today.

 Shortly before His death on the cross, Jesus spoke at length to His disciples, preparing them for His soon-coming crucifixion, resurrection, and ascension.
 He especially promised them that the Holy Spirit would live in them.
 But Jesus put that indwelling presence of the Spirit into a specific future time frame.
 At the time He spoke this to them, prior to His crucifixion, He said the Holy Spirit “lives with you now and later will be in you.”
 The King James Version says, “He dwelleth with you, and shall be in you.”